 Dad phoned from an airplane, Somewhere in the air.
-Again he gave his promise, Tonight he would be there.
+And he gave his promise, Tonight he would be there.

 Dad phoned from the airport.
 His plane had landed late.
 The time was six-thirty.
-My play began at eight.
+The play began at eight.

 Dad phoned from a taxi, Stuck in a traffic jam.
-He said I was important.
-I said I know I am.
+He told me I was the most important person in the world to I said I know I am.